And the risk of failure

 Failure is always an option

-I’m no pessimist, yet I now do this all the time.
-The difference is I try — as best I can — to make an objective judgement of the risk.
+I’m no pessimist, yet I do this all the time.
+The difference is I try — as best I can — to make an objective judgment of the actual risk.
 Risk is always there.
 It may be small, it may be large, but the risk of failure is always present.
-What’s important is I acknowledge it.
+What’s important is that I acknowledge it.

 And then I do one more thing.